General Jean Baptiste Kléber

 1797 was a quiet year for General Kléber.
 After staying in Strasbourg for a short period of time, he returned to Paris where he stayed in a small house at Chaillot.
 The next year, intrigued by the expedition to Egypt, he rejoined the army as a général de division and was given command of a division of the Army of the Orient.

 Setting sail in May of 1798, the army arrived in Egypt in early July, and Kléber took part in the assault of Alexandria where he was wounded by a ball to the face.
 Given command of the province of Alexandria, in September he turned over his command to General Manscourt and demanded to return to France, citing ill health.
-Despite such requests, he rejoined the headquarters in Cairo that October, and then in January he retook command of his division, leading it on the expedition to Syria.
+His request was denied and despite such requests he rejoined the headquarters in Cairo that October.
+In January of 1799 he retook command of his division, leading it on the expedition to Syria.

 Commander of Egypt